ginomcfino/RSS-Summarizer-Feed/README.md

 ## Overview
 (This project is started recently and under construction)

-This project is a super simple dashboard for getting RSS feeds as even shorter summaries!
+This project is a super simple dashboard for getting RSS feeds as even shorter summaries.

 *RSS is very very cool and we need to make more use of it!*